LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Icon Request**

-1. Download and launch `Icon Request`.
+1. Download and launch Icon Request.
 2. Tap one of the options:
-- UPDATE EXISTING — to copy packages with activities.
+- UPDATE EXISTING — to copy application components.
-- REQUEST NEW — to save icon images and packages with activities.
+- REQUEST NEW — to save icon images and application components.
 This option is better if you are creating icons.
-3. Use the app toolbar to select the apps for which youʼd like to request or make icons.
+3. Use the Icon Request toolbar to select apps.
 4. Copy, save or share.

 [Google Play](https://play.google.com/store/apps/details?id=de.kaiserdragon.iconrequest) • [GitHub](https://github.com/Kaiserdragon2/IconRequest/releases)

 **Icon Pusher**

-1. Download and launch `Icon Pusher`.
+1. Download and launch Icon Pusher.
 2. Select the icons you want to upload or select all by pressing the square in the top right.
 3. Submit the selected apps.
 4. View the submitted components on the Icon Pusher website.